What Are You Looking at When You Look at a Mexican Cathedral?

 Mexicans were more into the surface design than sculpture.
 Paintings idealized religious figures rather than carry over the realistic (and sometimes scandalously graphic) representations of medieval life you’ll find in European Gothic cathedrals.

 Cathedral Basilica of the Assumption of Mary in Guadalajara

-The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico, refers specifically to Latin America and is a metaphor for the region’s complex ethnic and artistic racial mixture rather than the common mistaken interpretation that Ultra Baroque means "more of," or “beyond Baroque.”
+The term “Ultra Baroque,” a somewhat contested term for the later period of Baroque in Mexico.
+It is a style specific to Latin America.
+The phrase Ultra Baroque is a metaphor for the region’s complex ethnic and artistic racial composition rather than meaning "more of," or “beyond Baroque” as many assume.

 There were two basic compositional arrangements in vice regal Mexico when the major cathedrals were built.
 On the more ambitious facades you see various motifs associated with the estípite, a type of column with turned down spirals and elaborate carvings which are essentially Renaissance Italian, with a splash of Rococo added to later ones.

 On less ambitious facades, you’ll see a narrow stepped composition with the higher levels progressively narrower than the lowest level.
 These are more Islamic, influenced by designs in Seville and Granada in southern Spain.